mora-bprs/Bin-picking-PCB/README.md

 - `Version1/` - Contains design files for the first version of the PCB.
 - `Version2/` - Contains design files for the second version of the PCB.
-- `Block Diagram.png` - Block diagram of the PCB components.
+- `Schematic designs` - Schematic designs of the PCB components.
+- `PCB design` - - Final PCB design files.

 ## Getting Started

 To get started with this project: